Pharmacist and Intern Pharmacist Vaccinators

 Influenza

-From May 2022, pharmacist vaccinators and intern pharmacist vaccinators can administer influenza vaccines to anyone from 3 years of age.
-Please refer to www.influenza.org.nz for up-to-date clinical information and eligibility criteria for influenza vaccines.
+Pharmacist vaccinators and intern pharmacist vaccinators can administer influenza vaccines to anyone from 3 years of age.
+Please refer to our Influenza programme page for up-to-date clinical information and eligibility criteria for influenza vaccines.

 At the start of each influenza vaccine season community pharmacists should: